Gdoc/Admin

 Indeed, if you switch to the 'map view' in this chart, you will see that the vast majority of countries in the world spend at least 1% of GDP in their military.
 (In the map view there is a slider that allows you to track changes over time.)

-3) Military spending is shrinking relative to national incomes (but in dollars per head there is no clear downward trend)
+3) Military spending is shrinking relative to national incomes (but is increasing in absolute terms)

 Is military spending going up or down?